 Install a full-scale security package that integrates rootkit detection.

-Overview: Also known as keyloggers, which capture every keystroke input made by the machine user, these generally recording software are best utilized in stealing usernames and passwords, credit card numbers, and other sensitive operational material.
+Overview: Also known as Keyloggers Malware, which capture every keystroke input made by the machine user, these generally recording software are best utilized in stealing usernames and passwords, credit card numbers, and other sensitive operational material.

-How It Works: There are many ways a keylogger can be installed, like malicious downloads and spam phishing attacks.
-When installed on a device, they listen and record every keystroke made and send the recorded information to the identified attacker.
+How It Works: There are many ways a keylogger can be installed, such as malicious downloads and spam phishing attacks.
+When installed on a device, the keylogger listens and records every keystroke made and sends the recorded information to the identified attacker.

 Notable Examples: HawkEye, Refog, and Olympic Vision.